RJSSUE/TS/_posts/2008-11-11-Forever-&-Always.md

 It rains when you're here and it rains when you're gone

-'Cause I was there when you said, "forever and always"
+I was there when you said, "Forever and always"

 You didn't mean it baby, I don't think so

-Oh, back up, baby, back up

-Did you forget everything?
+Oh, oh-oh, oh-oh-oh

+Oh-oh, oh-oh-oh

 Back up, baby, back up

+Did you forget everythi-i-ing?

+Back up, baby, back up

-Did you forget everything?
+Did you forget everythi-i-ing?

+Back up, baby, back up

+Please, back up, oh, back up

+Back up, baby, back up

 'Cause it rains in your bedroom